Leon Lai: Early years

 Lai initially worked as a salesperson for a mobile phone company.
-After being awarded second-runner-up in the 1986 New Talent Singing Awards, Lai received vocal coaching from Dai Si Zong (戴思聰).
+After being awarded second-runner-up in the 1986 New Talent Singing Awards, Lai received vocal coaching from Dai Sicong (戴思聰).
 In the same year he signed with Capital Artists.
 He did not release any albums for four years.
-As a result, his teacher, Dai, arranged to have him signed a contract with Polygram, later known as Universal Music.
+As a result, his teacher Dai arranged to have him signed a contract with Polygram, later known as Universal Music.

 Music

-In Polygram, he released his first album "Leon" and subsequent album "Meet in the Rain".
+In Polygram, he released his first album Leon and subsequent album Meet in the Rain.
 His debut album went gold.

 In the early stages of his career, he mainly sang Cantopop and Mandarin, but due to the influence of producer Mark Lui, he expanded his repertoire to include popular electronic songs with compelling music videos.
 In 1990 he won his first 1990 Jade Solid Gold Top 10 Awards and 1990 RTHK Top 10 Gold Songs Awards.
 He followed up to win the "Most Popular Male Singer" award in 1993 and 1995 for TVB Jade Solid Gold.
-In 1996, he collaborated with composer-producer Steve Barakatt on his album "Feel".
+In 1996, he collaborated with composer-producer Steve Barakatt on his album Feel.
 Two years later in 1998, he became the first Hong Kong singer to reach the Top 10 K-pop chart with the song "After Loving You."